 Cost of Attendance

-As mentioned in the Eligibility page, the first component in determining your financial aid award is your cost of attendance (COA).
+As mentioned in the Funding page, the first component in determining your financial aid award is your cost of attendance (COA).
 Each year, the Office of Financial Aid carefully prepares the COA for each class.
 Certain budget components, such as tuition and University fees, are standard for all classes, while other expenses, such as national board exam fees, are class specific.
-Please click here to view budget details for the 2018-2019 year.
+Please click here to view budget details for the 2019-2020 year.

-In addition, students can opt to secure health insurance on their own, independent of the University and of their families through Health Insurance Marketplaces or Exchanges, as part of the Affordable Care Act.
+In addition, students may opt to secure health insurance on their own, independent of the University and of their families through Health Insurance Marketplaces or Exchanges, as part of the Affordable Care Act.
 Available health care plans can be researched at https://www.healthcare.gov/.
 Many states offer their own marketplace options as well, for example, HealthSource RI, offered to residents in Rhode Island.
 Enrollment in the health insurance plans occurs on a yearly basis for the marketplace and exchanges, generally opening in the fall and closing early in the New Year.

 Adjustments to Student Budget